Sunday, 27 August 2017

 HUMBLE BEGINNINGS

 I was 'introduced' to racism at a very young age.
 The mini play area behind where I lived (during the mid 80's in Canning Town) was the spot!
 Most of the children in the area would bring their bikes, 2-wheel roller skates, barbie dolls, Polly Pocket toys and we would generally have a lot of fun until our parents called us in for dinner.
 One day whilst playing with a pair of white non identical twin sisters, the eldest of the pair asked me if my skin is "black because of the sun" and if I would look like her "when the sun goes away".
 I remember a physical feeling that didn't feel nice and looking back, I recognise that what she said made me feel uncomfortable and really sad.
 "No, I'm just brown", I said.
 We were about 6, or 7 years of age.
-I rarely went to the playground after that, opting instead to play on the balcony of my then home.
+I rarely went to the play area after that, opting instead to play on the balcony of my then home.
 I never told anyone, not sure why.
 This is actually the first time I've shared this...

 IGNORANT YOUTH

 You see, the thing with children of the 80's (in the area where I grew up) is that we were innocent.
 Perhaps too innocent.
 Nothing was easily accessible, crime wasn't close to home (or if it was we never knew about it).
 We played with the neighbours' children inside their home with our parents thinking nothing of it, school was formal and teachers used books and the chalk board to educate us.
 We sat together with our families during mealtimes, we were occupied with arts and crafts and encouraged to read for the purpose of knowledge as well as fun.
-So, it's possible that very innocence is what drove the elder twin to share her curiosity with me about something she saw that was different to herself, which she had yet to learn about; a case of innocent ignorance?
+So, it's possible that very innocence is what drove the elder twin to share her curiosity with me about something she saw was different to herself, which she had yet to learn about; a case of innocent ignorance?

 NO LIMITS

-Today?
-There is so much information that is readily available and within reach for anyone, anywhere, at any time to access and divulge!
+Today, there is so much information that is readily available and within reach for anyone, anywhere, at any time to access and divulge!
 Sometimes, that can be a great thing.
 Other times, not so much.

 Racism has become a regular thing; a casual event.
-I've now experienced it countless times (both privately and publicly) and those within earshot haven't batted an eyelid (due to fear, maybe, or perhaps blatant ignorance).
+I've now experienced it countless times (both privately and publicly) and those within earshot haven't batted an eyelid (due to fear, maybe, or perhaps blatant nonchalance).
 However, the absolute worst is when it comes directly from those who are supposedly 'my own'...

 CopyrightCharleyJai

-BLACK ON BLACK
+BLACK ON BLACK/BROWN ON BROWN

-"I DON'T WANT TO BE BLACK ANYMORE"
+"I DON'T WANT TO BE BROWN ANYMORE"

 DEFEND and PROTECT